MartyOfMCA/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## Every addition to true knowledge is an addition to human power
 Prints the result of the addition of 128 with the value stored in an environment variable

+## Divide and rule
+Print the result after dividing one number by another